leejo/CGI.pm/README.md

 If you wish to use Vars() as a function, import the _:cgi-lib_ set of function calls (also see the section on CGI-LIB compatibility).

-## Saving the state of the script to a file:
+## Saving the state of the script to a file

     $query->save(\*FILEHANDLE)